 Type of Examination

-Mastaria Dragram Regular Examination
+Masteria Dragram Regular Examination

 Master's Program Examination for Admission on Recommendation for Overseas Residents ()

-Do atoual Discours Regular Examination
+Regular Examination

 Doctoral Program Examination for Admission on Recommendation for Overseas Residents ()

-^() This examination is conducted by the interview through web communication tools, and screening of the application documents.
+(\) This examination is conducted by the interview through web communication tools, and screening of the application documents.
 Applicants can go through the selection process without traveling to Japan.